lammps/lammps/doc/src/Howto_lammps_gui.rst

 The ``View in OVITO`` entry will launch `OVITO <https://ovito.org>`_ with a :doc:`data file <write_data>` containing the current state of the system.
-This option is only available if the LAMMPS-GUI can find the OVITO executable in the system path.
+This option is only available if LAMMPS-GUI can find the OVITO executable in the system path.

 The ``View in VMD`` entry will launch VMD with a :doc:`data file
 <write_data>` containing the current state of the system.
 This option
-is only available if the LAMMPS-GUI can find the VMD executable in the system path.
+is only available if LAMMPS-GUI can find the VMD executable in the system path.

 View